Depression in Children and Teens - Medications

 Selective Serotonin Reuptake Inhibitors (SSRIs) for Depression in Children and Teens

-Drug details for Monoamine oxidase inhibitors (MAOIs) for depression.
+Drug details for Selective serotonin reuptake inhibitors (SSRIs) for childhood and adolescent depression.